-- The NCDXF propagation monitoring service hardware reconditioning and upgrade is complete (software work still outstanding including website move)
+- The NCDXF propagation monitoring service hardware reconditioning and upgrade is complete other than software work that's still outstanding including a website move.

 - A HF Weather fax system solution is being tested.
 Dedicated equipment will be in place by Summer 2018 with an operations service by Autumn 2018.

 - The primary Cork Harbour weather station is now using Cumulus as data collection & management software and data is being fed to a number of 3rd party weather services (see www.corkharbourweather.ie for full details).

 - Installation of the new server room is progressing

 - servers and related hardware are being upgraded.
 Some hardware has been acquired, partial migration to Windows 10 for certain radio work has taken place.
 Much additional work is ongoing.

 - Layout and ergonomics of the new shack are largely complete though I'm still tinkering!